 click the Buy this button above to order online and have the book mailed to you.
 [The recent website upgrade means the online store isn't working at the moment, but if you send me an email at email@example.com and let me know which books you'd like to order, I'll be happy to take care of it.]
 Local and international orders welcome.

 Shipping within Hong Kong is free of charge, and shipping to other countries is by airmail.
 You'll be shown the shipping cost during checkout, before you confirm your order.

 SPECIAL OFFER: International customers get FREE SHIPPING if you order two or more copies of the Gwulo books - Volume 1, Volume 2, Volume 3, Volume 4, or any combination - for delivery to the same address.
-(Just click the Buy this button again if you want to order an extra copy.)

 The book is a 112-page paperback, with a page size of 152 x 229 mm / 6 x 9 inches.

 To take a closer look, please click here to download a PDF sample of photos and stories from the book.

 From the back cover:

 Not your typical photo book!

 Revisit old Hong Kong through this book’s collection of rare photos, many of them over 100 years old.
 Then join David to explore the photos’ details, and so discover their hidden stories: the women who toiled up the Peak’s slopes each day, carrying heavy loads of bricks and coal on their shoulders, buried treasure still waiting to be found, Kowloon’s vanishing hills, and many more.

 David runs the award-winning local history website Gwulo, home to over 25,000 photos of old Hong Kong.